 The St. Johannsmarkt has been held in Vogesenplatz, in the newly refurbished St. Johannsquartier, since November 2010.
 The produce on offer ranges from fruit and vegetables from the region to local pastries, sausages, cheeses and wine, plus flowers and potted plants.
 There are also seasonal markets with a wider range to choose from.

-From August 2019, Basel's first evening market with a fresh produce and catering offer will provide the opportunity for late-night shopping or an after-work aperitif every Thursday.
+Basel's first evening market with a fresh produce and catering offer provides the opportunity for late-night shopping or an after-work aperitif every Thursday.
 The Basel Beer Market takes place every last Friday and Saturday in August and features over twenty microbreweries and a wide range of food.

 Saturday 9 a.m. to 2 p.m.